'Biggest little parade' doubles Benton's population for Labor Day weekend

 “The Drum & Bugle Corps are still going at it — they’ve been doing it for years,” said Deb Averkamp, of Benton, who watched the parade near the west end of Main Street.
 “I like the old veterans, too.
 They’re the highlight for me.”

-Neis said organizers shifted the Labor Day activities from Monday to Sunday about three years ago.
+Neis said organizers shifted the activities from Monday to Sunday about three years ago.

 “A lot of people return to Benton for the parade, so having it on Sunday gives them an extra day to spend here,” he said.